 By Megan Foulk, Co-Deputy Music Editor

-Not seen running for a number of years, due unrepairable damage, the three Centre Promenade fountains that were originally installed for the millennium will be covered with concrete.
+Not seen running for a number of years, due to unrepairable damage, the three Centre Promenade fountains that were originally installed for the millennium will be covered with concrete.

 Five London plane trees that border Broad Quay will also be removed, having outgrown their planter space with roots causing impairments to the pavement.